 If a tired truck operator caused your accident, you can pursue a legal claim against him or her.
-However, 18-wheeler collisions typically result in catastrophic injuries, and it is unlikely that the other driver’s insurance company provide adequate compensation.
+However, 18-wheeler collisions typically result in catastrophic injuries, and the other driver’s insurance company is unlikely to provide adequate compensation.
 It is often better to seek compensation from the trucker’s employer.

 Our Attorneys Can Handle Fatigued Truck Driver Accidents in Omaha

-After a collision with a large commercial truck, you may be unsure of your legal options.
+You may be unsure of your legal options after a collision with a large commercial truck.
 Our attorneys at Berry Law are familiar with handling fatigued truck driver accidents in Omaha.

 We can help you gather evidence and build a strong case against the other party.
 Contact us as soon as possible to schedule a confidential consultation and learn how Berry Law can assist you in your case.